-Standard Description Impact on the financial statements or other significant matters Financial Accounting Stand ards Board Standard Issued, but not yet Adop pted Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance Issued November 2021 Applies to business entities that account for a transaction with a government by applying a grant and accounting model by analogy to other accounting guidance (for example, the grant model within International Accounting Standards (IAS) 20, Accounting for Government Grants).
+Standard Description Impact on the financial statements or other significant matters Recently Adopted Accounting ng Standards ASU 2021-10 - Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance Issued November 2021 Applies to business entities that account for a transaction with a government by applying a grant and accounting model by analogy to other accounting guidance (for example, the grant model within International Accounting Standards (IAS) 20, Accounting for Government Grants).
 Requires the following annual disclosures: Information about the nature of the transaction(s) and the related accounting policy used to account for the transactions.
 The line items on the balance sheet and income statement that are affected by the transactions, and the amounts applicable to each financial statement line item.
 Significant terms and conditions of the transactions, including commitments and contingencies.
-ASU 2021-09 - Leases (Topic 842): Discount rate Provides lessees that are not public business entities with the option to elect, • Effective January 1, 2022. for Lessees that are not Public Business Entities Issued November 2021 as an accounting policy, the use of a risk- free rate as the discount rate by class of underlying asset rather than at the entity- wide level for all leases.
-The Company is evaluating the impact on its consolidated financial statements and related disclosures.
+Adopted January 1, 2022.
+The adoption of the standard did not have a material impact on the Company's consolidated financial statements and related disclosures.
+The required annual disclosures were included in the Company's notes to consolidated financial statements.
+See Note 2, Business Employment Incentive Program.